dustinpfister/blog_posts/_posts/threejs-mesh.md

 ### Geometry and materials are needed to create a mesh object

 When creating a mesh instance the first argument that is passed to the mesh constructor is a geometry, followed by a second argument that is a single material, or an array of materials that will be used to skin that geometry.
-The mesh is then an object that contains the geometry and materials, or references to such things.
+The mesh is then an object that contains references to the geometry and materials that are used to compose the over all content of the mesh object.
 So then it pays to know a thing or two about how to go about creating a geometry, and to know what the options are with materials.

+There is learning how to go about making custom geometries with javaScript code, or also from an extremal resource such as json or a DAE file.
+However when it comes to just starting out, and also creating certain kinds of projects where built in geometry constructors will work fine there are constructors like that of the [THREE.BoxGeometry constructor](/2021/04/26/threejs-box-geometry/).

 ### At some point you might want to read more on the Object3d, Vercor3 and Euler classes also